 The defgoal form is used to pose an analysis problem with a sentence instead of a skeleton.
 CPSA extracts a point of view skeleton from the antecedent of the formula and then analyzes it.
 When it prints a shape, it checks to see if the shape satisfies the conclusion of the security goal.
-See [9] for details.
-The grammar of security goals is in Table 2.
+See [8] for details.